mozaik-association/mozaik/docs/email-marketing.md

 # Marketing emails

-As with the standard Odoo module that allows to create mailing lists, the Mozaik the marketing email of module - wich is more powerfull and complete than the Odoo standard - provide you to manage the marketing emails of the organisaiton.
+As with the standard Odoo module that allows to create mailing lists, the Mozaik module - wich is more powerfull and complete than the Odoo standard - provide you to manage the marketing emails of the organisation.

 It will provide access to :

 - The general information of the distribution list
+- The recurrent sending
 - The follow-up of the different emails in progress
 - Management of failures
 - Reporting